convox/convox/docs/installation/development-rack/ubuntu.md

 ### Tips for Ubuntu 20.04 Users

 > With Convox, local development racks depend on Docker as a container runtime.
-A local development rack deployment installs `microk8s` with kubernetes 1.13, the latest version of kubernetes that uses Docker.
+A local development rack deployment installs `microk8s` with kubernetes 1.13, which is the latest version of kubernetes that uses Docker.
 However, kubernetes 1.13 exposes [a bug with the underlying go library](https://github.com/kubernetes/kubernetes/blob/874f0559d9b358f87959ec0bb7645d9cb3d5f7ba/vendor/github.com/miekg/dns/clientconfig.go#L86).
 In short, the bug checks the `resolv.conf` file for DNS configuration options, and generates an error when the option length is exactly 8 characters.
-Although this bug is non-existent in subsequent versions of kubernetes, those versions of kubernetes do not use Docker, which is why we have implemented the following installation workaround.
+Although this bug is fixed in subsequent versions of kubernetes, those versions of kubernetes do not use Docker, hence the reason why we have implemented the following installation workaround.

 ### Installation Workaround